hdu-hh/Covid19_CQSI_Plan/FAQ.md

 - providing for persons of the risk groups
 - producing new resources and revenue

 ## Are you an MD? are you are virologist?
 Are you specialist on pandemics?
-Why are you wasting everbodies time if you are none of these?
+Why are you wasting everbody's time if you are none of these?

 - immunized persons are one of the most valuable resources in such a pandemic
 - certified immunized persons are even more valuable resources
-- currently these immunized persons are restricted by the same measures that restrict the general population
+- currently these immunized persons are
+  - are restricted by the same measures that restrict the general population
     - from helping others
     - from keeping up the supply chain
   - this is an obvious mis-allocation of resources
 - getting the possibly critical role of immunized people into the discussion is worth every effort

 ## But immunized persons already have a valuable role in the "herd immunity" model?

-- controlling the spread of immunity
+- controlling the spread of immunity by "counter-infections"
   - protects the high risk persons
   - accelerates herd immunization
   - accelerates a general recovery